sderosiaux/every-single-day-i-tldr/README.md

 > Note for my past/current/future employer: this is stuff I'm reading mostly off work of course. :see_no_evil:

+# 06-01-2018

+- https://font-display.glitch.me/ getting control of font appearance when font is not downloaded yet, using "font-display"

 # 05-01-2018

 - https://support.google.com/faqs/answer/7625886 Google providing Retpoline: a software construct for preventing branch-target-injection